 The most impressive construction along the whole length was bringing the aqueduct through Mt.
 Longano and over the Maddaloni valley and into (and then through) Mt.
 Garzano.
 The bridge over that valley turned out to be 529 meters long, at the time the longest in Europe; it was sustained by three rows of arches with, from bottom to top row, 19, 29 and 43 arches, respectively.
 The average height of the bridge as it crosses the valley is almost 60 meters.
 The water took four hours to flow from the source to the Briano hill and down into the fountains.
 The bridge is well preserved and is a major tourist attraction in the area.

 update Mar 25, 2016 -

-The adjacent photo shows the trial run of an LED light display arrayed such as to illuminate the aqueduct, arch by arch.
+The adjacent photo shows the trial run of an LED light display arrayed to illuminate the aqueduct, arch by arch.
 They turned it on the other night for the first time and it looks fine.
 The goal is to keep it on at night and thus turn this attraction into a sort of "beacon in the night," this as part of a wider plan to emphasize the cultural importance of the entire Caserta palace, on the UNESCO list of World Heritage sites.